Battle of Arnhem: Honours and memorials

-Eusebius Church, which was largely destroyed, also lost its 32-bell carillon dated 1652.
+Eusebius Church, which was largely destroyed, also lost its 32-bell carillon dating back to 1652.
 Petit & Fritsen constructed a new, 49-bell carillon for the reconstructed church between 1958 and 1964.
 Since then, the carillon became associated with the yearly war memorial services held each May.
-In 1994, 50 years after the Battle of Arnhem, four bass bells were added to the instrument, with the largest funded by several English organizations.
-One of the 1994 bells features a quote from the book and film A Bridge Too Far.
+In 1994, fifty years after the Battle of Arnhem, four bass bells were added to the instrument, with the largest funded by several English organisations.
+One of the 1994 bells features a quote from the book A Bridge Too Far and the film adaptation.

 The Hotel Hartenstein, used by Urquhart as his headquarters, is now the home of the Airborne Museum.
 Several other memorials were built in Arnhem and Oosterbeek, and an annual parade is held in the area.
-A memorial near the museum reads: "To the People of Gelderland; 50 years ago British and Polish Airborne soldiers fought here against overwhelming odds to open the way into Germany and bring the war to an early end.
+A memorial near the museum reads:

+To the People of Gelderland; 50 years ago British and Polish Airborne soldiers fought here against overwhelming odds to open the way into Germany and bring the war to an early end.
 Instead we brought death and destruction for which you have never blamed us.
 This stone marks our admiration for your great courage remembering especially the women who tended our wounded.
-In the long winter that followed your families risked death by hiding Allied soldiers and Airmen while members of the resistance led many to safety."
+In the long winter that followed your families risked death by hiding Allied soldiers and Airmen while members of the resistance led many to safety.